mollie/api-documentation/source/reference/v2/balances-api/get-balance.rst

      - The description specified during balance creation.

-   * - ``payoutFrequency``
+   * - ``transferFrequency``

        .. type:: string

-     - The frequency with which this balance is configured to be paid out using the configured payout method.
-See ``payoutMethod``.
+     - The frequency at which the available amount on the balance will be transfered away to the configured transfer destination.
+See ``transferDestination``.

        Possible values: